Dawg1104/Dawg1104/README.md

-- 👋 Hi, I’m @Dawg1104
+- 👋 Hi, I’m @Dawg1104;
-- 🌱 I’m currently Marching my Rays
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any type of Graphics stuff;
-- 📫 How to reach me ...
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- Reach ne at dapickledill76@gmail.com

 <!---
 Dawg1104/Dawg1104 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.